Max McDowell is a Jungian analyst who has been in private practice in New York for the past 24 years. Here he analyzes a fairy tale from Norway.

 Notice that, though her spoon is phallic, it is not cutting and death-dealing like a sword or knife.
 This power in the hands of the feminine is life-affirming.

 The theme of the story may seem to have shifted from narcissistic injury.
 But the tale is more unified than it may seem.
-It follows an analytic path by beginning with the queen's narcissistic behavior and then going into depth to find its cause.
+It follows an analytic path by beginning with the queen's narcissistic or and then going into depth to find its cause.
 The story suggests that the denial of the our libidinous nature is a narcissistic injury.

 Because she is not allowed to embrace her own goatish self a woman's self-love may be displaced into a narcissistic preoccupation with her own beauty.

 Because Tatterhood's family (the collective) is not conscious enough to safeguard the pretty daughter, she loses her head to the trolls.
 So it is when we confront the unconscious; there are many confusions before it can be integrated.